 While migrating your timers involves recreating each timer from scratch - it's a relatively straightforward process and can simplify your previous configuration.
 The first step is to take note of the name, minutes and tag fields of each timer within the legacy app.

 Below is an example of the same timer recreated in the new app.
+Please see the next step on Workflows as your tag will need to be set there under the 'Timer Ended ticket update' event.

 Consolidation: